-Several factors are driving millennials’ interest in frozen foods.
-Gen Y has a professed appreciation for convenience and eating on the go, and frozen foods can be a convenient, fast, and affordable alternative to ordering delivery or going out to eat.
+Beyond the impact of the pandemic, several factors are driving millennials’ interest in frozen foods.
+Gen Y has a professed appreciation for convenience and eating on the go, and frozen foods can be a fast and affordable alternative to ordering delivery or going out to eat.

 Economic factors may also be contributing to this shift.
-For millennials burdened with stagnating wages and significant student loan debt, affordable frozen foods are becoming increasingly appealing.
+For millennials burdened with stagnating wages and significant student loan debt, affordable frozen foods have become increasingly appealing.

-Plant-based brands such as Gardein (owned by Pinnacle Foods, which also owns the popular Birds Eye frozen food brand), Daiya (acquired by Japanese pharmaceutical concern Otsuka Pharmaceutical in 2017), and Sweet Earth (owned by Nestle) have all made significant gains in the frozen food market in recent years — and the trend shows no sign of stopping.
+Plant-based brands such as Gardein (owned by Pinnacle Foods, which also owns the popular Birds Eye frozen food brand), Daiya (acquired by Japanese pharmaceutical company Otsuka Pharmaceutical in 2017), and Sweet Earth (owned by Nestlé) have all made significant gains in the frozen food market in recent years — and the trend shows no signs of stopping.

-Millennial consumers also expect frozen foods to be higher quality than they were in the past.
-Conagra Brands, which owns the Banquet brand of frozen ready meals, doubled down on product quality following a management shake-up in 2015 to meet heightened consumer expectations.
+Millennial consumers also expect frozen foods to be higher-quality than they were in the past.
+For example, Conagra Brands, which owns the Banquet brand of frozen ready meals, doubled down on product quality following a management shake-up in 2015 to meet heightened consumer expectations.

 DITCHING SODA, MILLENNIALS SEEK A HEALTHIER FIZZ IN THEIR DRINKS

-Sales of sugary carbonated drinks have fallen steadily for several years, and although sales rebounded for some brands in 2018, many of the largest soda manufacturers have gone back to the drawing board as consumers turn toward healthier alternatives.
+Sales of sugary carbonated drinks have been on the decline for years, with many of the largest soda manufacturers going back to the drawing board as consumers turn toward healthier alternatives.

 The beverage industry has been quick to respond to these trends.
 In recent years, the dramatic increase in seltzer’s popularity has sparked an arms race among major beverage manufacturers as they seek to shore up their losses on soda with sales of low-calorie carbonated drinks.

-Several major drink manufacturers have diversified their product offerings to include flavored seltzers.
+Like PepsiCo, several other major drink manufacturers have diversified their product offerings to include flavored seltzers, often adopting an acquisitive approach.
 Coca-Cola acquired Mexican seltzer brand Topo Chico, which has long been popular across the American Southwest, for $220M in 2017.
-Coca-Cola also offers sparkling-water beverages through its Dasani and Smartwater brands.
-PepsiCo owns Izze, a range of juice-seltzer blends, as well as Bubly and SodaStream.
+Coca-Cola also offers sparkling water beverages through its Dasani and Smartwater brands.
+PepsiCo owns Izze, a range of juice-seltzer blends, as well as bubly and SodaStream.

-New upstarts are taking advantage of this momentum, looking to capture the attention of millennials by adding new ingredients into the mix — most notably CBD (which was declared federally legal this year) and alcohol.
+Other upstarts are looking to capture the attention of millennials by adding new ingredients into the mix — most notably, CBD and alcohol.

 Recess, a CBD-infused seltzer brand, opened an online store to sell its hemp-infused CBD seltzer in early 2019.
 The product is marketed as a wellness aid, and also contains supplements like L-theanine, an amino acid found in tea leaves.

-White Claw Hard Seltzer, meanwhile, produces a range of flavored 100-calorie alcoholic seltzers.
-During summer 2019, White Claw sales surpassed that of any craft beer except for Blue Moon.
-A Nielsen survey showed hard seltzer’s sales growth at 193% over 2018.
-Of all hard seltzers, White Claw represented more than half of total sales.
+White Claw Hard Seltzer (owned by Mark Anthony Brands), meanwhile, produces a range of flavored 100-calorie alcoholic seltzers.
+In 2019, White Claw sales surpassed that of any craft beer except for Blue Moon.
+That year, it represented 58% of total hard seltzer sales.

-For established brands, the biggest challenge may not be catering to changing tastes, but reinventing themselves to capitalize on their strong brand recognition while moving away from product lines that have traditionally been perceived as unhealthy, including their core soda beverages.
+For established brands, the biggest challenge may not be catering to changing tastes, but reinventing themselves to capitalize on their strong brand recognition while shifting focus away from product lines that may be stale or perceived as unhealthy, such as sodas.